How Disability Claims are Evaluated

 As noted at Step 1, SSA is not concerned with your ability to perform part-time or accommodated work activity.
 At this final step, the Agency has the burden of identifying other full-time jobs that a claimant would be capable of performing even if their limitations prevent them from performing their past work.
 If SSA can identify a significant number of full-time jobs that exist in the country, that you could perform long-term and despite your physical and mental limitations, your claim will be denied.

 Our team will fully develop the necessary evidence in your claim with the goal of demonstrating you meet the definition of disability at each relevant step of the evaluation process.
+Our legal team is committed to assisting eligible individuals in the Cincinnati, OH area with obtaining their disability benefits.
 Contact us today.